avtomatika-ai/avtomatika/README.md

 *   **TRANSIENT_ERROR**: A temporary error (e.g., network failure, rate limit).
 The orchestrator will automatically retry the task several times.
 *   **PERMANENT_ERROR**: A permanent error (e.g., a corrupted file).
 The task will be immediately sent to quarantine for manual investigation.
 *   **INVALID_INPUT_ERROR**: An error in the input data.
 The entire pipeline (Job) will be immediately moved to the failed state.

+### High Availability & Distributed Locking

+The architecture supports horizontal scaling.
+Multiple Orchestrator instances can run behind a load balancer.

+*   **Stateless API:** The API is stateless; all state is persisted in Redis.
+*   **Distributed Locking:** Background processes (`Watcher`, `ReputationCalculator`) use distributed locks (via Redis `SET NX`) to coordinate and prevent race conditions when multiple instances are active.

 ### Storage Backend